What Does Bath Salts Addiction Look Like? Know the Signs

 Bath Salts Overdose Symptoms

-Watch out for signs and symptoms of bath salts overdose, which include:
+Watch out for signs and symptoms of bath salts overdose:

 - Aggressiveness